CNES/lenapy/paper.md

 ## Spherical harmonics operations and gravity field processing (`.lnharmo`)

-The `lnharmo` accessor offers dedicated methods for working with spherical harmonic representations, particularly in the context of Earth gravity field modeling.
-It includes:
+The `lnharmo` accessor offers dedicated methods for working with spherical harmonic representations, particularly in the context of Earth gravity field modeling, including:

 - Reading, handling, and manipulating datasets containing spherical harmonic coefficients (variables `clm`, `slm`), with options to change reference frames;
 - Converting spherical harmonic representations into gridded spatial fields and inverse transformation.

 ## Oceanography (`.lnocean`)

-The `lnocean` accessor provides a lightweight wrapper around selected GSW (TEOS-10) routines [@Mcdougall_2011], exposing them as native xarray methods for oceanographic datasets.
+The `lnocean` accessor provides a lightweight wrapper around selected GSW (TEOS-10) routines [@Mcdougall_2011], exposing them as native `xarray` methods for oceanographic datasets.
-Based on any dataset containing any temperature or any salinity with depth coordinate it provides integrated values over all or part of the water column, including :
+Based on any dataset containing any temperature or any salinity with depth coordinate it provides integrated values over all or part of the water column, including:

 - Ocean heat content;
 - Steric sea levels;